slkjain/vkas/README.md

 # vkas
-VKAS - a genetic function finder
+VKAS - A Solver based on Gene Expression Programming

 Version:
 ========